Kshitizzzz/Blox.xyz/Answer2/README.md

     - Application Testing:
         - Perform application-level tests to ensure that the application interacts with the cloud database as expected and returns correct data.

+5. AWS (Amazon Web Services)
+    - AWS DMS (Database Migration Service) can be used for data migration and supports validation tasks.
+It includes data validation capabilities that compare the source and target data.

+    - DMS Validation Report provides detailed insights into the consistency of the data after migration.

 ### Example Checkpoints for List<Map<String,String>> Data: